 His research investigates the practice of democracy in the United States and throughout the world, with a focus on the ways in which people mobilize to further democracy in their countries.
 His first book, Defining Democracy: Electoral Reform and the Struggle for Power in New York City, was published by Oxford University Press in 2012.

-As director of the Salem Signature Program, Dr. Prosterman has the opportunity to advise students throughout their academic careers.
+As director of the Salem Impact Program, Dr. Prosterman has the opportunity to advise students throughout their academic careers.
 He also serves as the faculty advisor to Salem’s chapter of CHANGE, and he directs independent research projects, supervises internships, and guides students through the graduate school application process.

 Dr. Prosterman is married to a successful children’s book author, and they have a daughter who has been roaming the campus since before she could walk.
 They also have one cat and an enormous dog.